bujna94/MoonClock/README.md

 2. Remove all files & folders from the "MOONCLOCK" drive.

-3. Choose which folder is suitable for you (for example USD_BTC or EUR_ETH etc...) & copy the content of the folder to the "MOONCLOCK" USB drive.
-(Don't forget to change your WiFi details again in the "secrets.py" file)
+3. Configure your cryptocurrencies in conf.py and copy the content of the CYCLE folder to the "MOONCLOCK" USB drive.
+(Don't forget to change your WiFi details again in the "secrets.py" file if you have to)

 Wait ~2 minutes until new crypto will be shown on MoonClock.